aavashlamichhane/diabetes-prediction-algorithm-comparison/README.md

 - `plots/`: Feature importance and ROC curve plots for each model.
 - `output.txt`: Model evaluation results and metrics.
 - `requirements.txt` / `environment.yml`: Python dependencies and environment setup.
+- `Final_Paper.pdf`: Final document of all the research and the findings associated with this project

 ## Workflow